isyuricunha/yuricunha/content/posts/2020-05-23-docs-as-code-workflow-the-missing-link-a-collaboration-tool.md

 ---
-title: 'Docs-as-code workflow: the missing link; a collaboration tool'
+title: "Docs-as-code workflow: the missing link; a collaboration tool"
-author: Dachary Carey
+author: Yuri Cunha
 layout: post
 description: In which I wax poetic about the value of previewing a docs-as-code site.
 date: 2020-05-23 15:01:35 +0300
 url: /2020/05/23/docs-as-code-workflow-the-missing-link-a-collaboration-tool/
 image: /images/tugboat-hero.jpg
 tags: [Writing]
 ---

 [Docs as code][1] is a technical documentation movement to use the same tools that developers use in the documentation workflow.
 It's a great way to enable collaboration with developers, and now that I've been doing it for more than a year, I can't imagine writing documentation for developers, with developers in any other toolchain.
 But one thing is missing from most docs-as-code workflows: a collaboration tool to easily share the work and solicit feedback.

 ## Why do you need a collaboration tool in a docs-as-code workflow?